The Happenings on Shaw Hill

 “Do you have my phone?
 Can you see my location?”

-“I don’t know where you are.”
+“I know where you are.”

 “How are things at home?
 Have things settled down?”
+She was silent on the other end.
+“Megan?
+Are you there?”

 “Yes.”